merzlab/QUICK-docs/docs/source/user-manual.rst

    **B3LYP**: Built in B3LYP functional

+   QUICK also makes use of LIBXC density functional library.
+A LIBXC functional can be requested as follows.

-   **LIBXC=FUNCTIONAL1,FUNCTIONAL2** : Use density functionals from LIBXC library.
-Where FUNCTIONAL1 and FUNCTIONAL2 are exchange and correlation functionals.
+   **LIBXC=FUNCTIONAL1,FUNCTIONAL2** : Where FUNCTIONAL1 and FUNCTIONAL2 are exchange and correlation functionals.

    See here for `a list of working functionals in current QUICK version <user-manual.html#a-list-of-available-dft-functionals>`_.